The Gunny Sack

 words written on heart cookies with edible marker

-Once the icing has hardened, you can use food coloring, edible markers to write messages on the icing.
-Or if that is too time-consuming, skip the words and simply enjoy the decorate sugar cookies as is!
+Once the icing has hardened, you can use food coloring edible markers to write messages on the icing.
+Or if that is too time-consuming, skip the words and simply enjoy the decorated sugar cookies as is!

 mini conversation heart cookies